Everest Base Camp Trek – Join us on one of the most epic trekking routes in the world!!

 The hiking distance is totally achievable.
 Obviously you would need a moderate level of fitness to complete the trek to base camp comfortably.
 We have had clients finish the hike without doing a stitch of training.
 But they were buggered.
 Fatigue compounds.

 So they started to feel tired by day 7 as there body was not used to exercise.
 So Mr. Couch Potato, best you join us for a few training sessions.
 The other factor of course is the altitude.
 The thinning air means less oxygen.
 So you may feel like you are unfit but it is just your body moaning for the lack of this precious, life giving gas.
+For more info on the difficulty of the Everest Base Camp Trek, please click here:

 Is this trek for you?